Constrained Probabilistic Mask Learning for Task-specific Undersampled MRI Reconstruction: Methods

 for $\lambda \in \mathbb{R}$, yielding

-A solution to Eq.~(\ref{eq:projdesc}) can be obtained using a convex solver or root-finding method such as bisection search.
+See Supplementary Material~\ref{app:proj} for an extended derivation of the objective.
+A solution to Eq.~\ref{eq:projdesc} can be obtained using a convex solver or root-finding method such as bisection search.
 To foster exploration at the beginning of the training and allow for exploitation at later stages, we anneal $S$ during optimization.
 First, exploration iterations with $S = D$ allow for unrestricted optimization.
-Then, an annealing phase following the schedule of \cite{zhu_prune_2017} decreases $S$ to meet the desired acceleration factor.
+Then, an annealing phase following the schedule of \cite{zhu_prune_2017} (see Supplementary Material~\ref{app:anneal}) decreases $S$ to meet the desired acceleration factor.
 Finally, the exploitation phase optimizes \s\ under the nominal constrained $S$ (c.f.~Figure~\ref{fig:optimization-progress}).

 Our procedure is summarized in Algorithm~\ref{alg:berm} for a single image $\x_k$.
-The same procedure can be applied to a whole dataset by iteratively taking random batches for the optimization of $\bm{\s}$.
+While our previous approach is presented for only a single sample, it can be equivalently applied to a whole dataset by iteratively taking random batches instead of a single $\x_k$ for the optimization of $\bm{\s}$.
 Note that the only trainable parameters in \berm\ are the $D$ parameters $\bm{\s}$.
-Optimization can thus be done in a matter of seconds (single image) or a few minutes (dataset).
+Optimization can thus be done in a matter of seconds (single image) or a few minutes (full dataset).